takahirox/tiny-web-metaverse/docs/development/getting_started.md

 ## Creating an addon

+One of the features of Tiny Web Metaverse is high extensibility.
+Framework users can easily add custom features by writing components, systems, and so on.
+A collection of components, systems, and others for a certain feature is called addon.

-Now, let's take a look at how to make an Addon, based on what I actually made.
+Now, let's take a look at how to make a simple addon that is composed of only a single sytem, based on what I actually made.

 When using the built-in `GltfLoader`, a built-in system will load the glTF file, parse the content, generate Three.js objects, and place them in the 3D scene.